Accessible Complexity Bounds for Restarted PDHG on Linear Programs with a Unique Optimizer: Relationship of with Stability under Data Perturbations, Proximity to Multiple Optima, and LP Sharpness

 \begin{theorem} Suppose Assumption \ref{assump:unique_optima} holds.
 The following relationship holds for $\simplephi$, $\zeta_p$, and $\zeta_d$:

 Therefore, in the identical setting of Theorem \ref{thm:closed-form-complexity}, the total number of \textsc{OnePDHG} iterations required to compute an $\eps$-optimal solution is at most

 \end{theorem}

 This theorem implies that the less stable the optimal basis is under data perturbations, the larger the value of $\simplephi$, and the more iterations rPDHG might require to compute an $\eps$-optimal solution.
-Actually in Section \ref{sec:experiments} we will confirm the tightness of these bounds via experiments on LP instances.
-Small values of $\min\left\{\zeta_p, \ \zeta_d \right\}$ may very significantly affect the performance of rPDHG, because they stay in the denominator in the expression of $\simplephi$ in \eqref{eq:thm:compexity_using_zeta_1}.
+Actually in Section \ref{sec:experiments} we provide empirical support of these bounds via experiments on LP instances.
+Small values of $\min\left\{\zeta_p, \ \zeta_d \right\}$ may significantly affect the performance of rPDHG, because they stay in the denominator in the expression of $\simplephi$ in \eqref{eq:thm:compexity_using_zeta_1}.
 It should be noted that $\zeta_p$ and $\zeta_d$ are not intrinsic properties of the constraint matrix as they are also dependent on $c$ and $b$, so $\zeta_p$ and $\zeta_d$ do not affect the Stage II iteration bound $T_{local}$ in Theorem \ref{thm:local_linear_convergence}.

-In the rest of this section, Section \ref{subsec:def_LP_sharpness} introduces three measures on the primal and dual LPs: stability under data perturbation, proximity to multiple optima and the LP sharpness of the instance.
-Then we present the second main theorem, the equivalence between these three measures.
-Moreover, $\zeta_p$ and $\zeta_d$ are actually equivalent to them.
-These equivalence relationships provide new insights into the performance of rPDHG.
-Finally, Section \ref{subsec:proof_zeta_thm} presents the proof of Theorem \ref{thm:compexity_using_zeta}.
+In the remainder of this section, Section~\ref{subsec:def_LP_sharpness} introduces the equivalence relationship between the measure of stability under data perturbations and two other condition measures, proximity to multiple optima and LP sharpness.
+We then highlight the implications of these relationships for rPDHG's sensitivity to small perturbations and discuss the connection with other work.
+Finally, Section~\ref{subsec:proof_zeta_thm} presents the proof of Theorem~\ref{thm:compexity_using_zeta}.